 Brought to you by The Tahoe Fund

-Whether you’re a backcountry rookie or professional ski mountaineer, keeping your skills sharp is a life-long process.
-For the second year running, Take Care Tahoe is hosting Backcountry Safety Awareness Week, December 13-18th.
-It’s a mix of online programming and in-person events to promote backcountry safety and education, and best of all, it’s free!
+Whether you’re a backcountry rookie or a professional ski mountaineer, keeping your skills sharp is a lifelong process.
+For the third successive year, Take Care Tahoe is hosting Backcountry Safety Awareness Week, December 12-17th.
+It’s a mix of online programming and in-person events to promote backcountry safety and education, and best of all, it’s free.
 Registration and the full event schedule can be found here.

 Each day’s videos or events are crafted around a theme to further your knowledge and become a better backcountry traveler.
 I watched all the videos from last year’s lineup, and even as an experienced backcountry skier, I picked up a few new things I’ll be thinking about this winter.

-While the first three days are for all backcountry users, day four is geared towards the snowmobile crowd.
+While the first three days are for all backcountry users, day four is geared toward the snowmobile crowd.
 “Motors in the Backcountry” covers the unique gear, clothing, and safety concerns riders need to address before heading out to ride.
-Video content will be provided thanks to the Lake Tahoe Snowmobilers.
+More details here.